bpolania/ArmGPT-server/README.md

-# TinyLLM Serial Client
+# ArmGPT-Server: TinyLLM Serial Client

-A Python client that receives serial data from an ARM assembly program running on a Raspberry Pi and forwards messages to TinyLLM for AI processing.
+**✅ FULLY TESTED AND WORKING** - A Python client that receives serial data from an ARM assembly program and forwards prompts to TinyLLM for AI processing on Raspberry Pi.

 ## 🎯 Overview